 Interact Club is for students who want to connect with others, interact with their community, and volunteer to to make a difference in the world.
 We partner with Rotary Club with projects from the school, community, and world.
 We will start with a penpal project with seniors in our community.
 We meet 2 Mondays per month.
 Reach out to Miss Duran or Mr. Snyder by email if you have questions.

-Join Czarnecki and Shroyer in doing some good in our community!
+Join Czarnecki in doing some good in our community!
 We will be doing seasonal projects to make others smile.
 If you want to spend time with others and are looking for a place to connect, then come join us!
 All are welcome!

 After attending an information workshop that explains the year’s challenge, each team of 4 students will design and build a prototype or model of a fluid and pneumatic powered machine that will accomplish the task set forth.
 They will also assemble a portfolio of the work they have done to enter the competition.
 They will use their knowledge and skills to reproduce the machine they designed on the day of the competition.